 window inserts and your blinds on the inside of the window frame.
 If the blinds need to be moved out a little, or repositioned, we usually do that at no cost to you.

 Yes.
-Tinted acrylic is actually a dye placed in the acrylic when it
+Laminated glass comes in many tinted types, and tinted acrylic is actually a dye placed in the acrylic when it

 is being made.
 Because it is part of the acrylic sheet, it won't peel